JumperBot/Java-SomeUtils/src/SomeUtils/ProgressBar/README.md

 public int[] getValues();
 ```

-Gets either the progress or the max value the ProgressBar can hold...
+Gets the progress or the max value the ProgressBar can hold...

+...Or both of them at the same time.

 ---